JuliaHCI/HCIDatasets.jl/README.md

 ## Datasets

-The following datasets have been graciously provided:
+The following datasets are provided:
-* HR8799 - Bottom et al., NIRC2/Vortex Coronagraph
+* `HR8799` - HR8799 taken with NIRC2/Vortex Coronagraph
+* `BetaPictoris` - Beta Pictoris taken with NaCo

 ## Usage